 - Higher cost of equipment: Reusable sensors are more expensive than single-use, and many contractors will purchase a small number of sensors, then leapfrog them on larger jobs.
 Unfortunately, this also leads to skipping the equilibration step, which significantly reduces test accuracy.

-- Yearly recertification requirements: As mentioned above, ASTM F2170 requires reusable sensors to undergo annual recertification of their calibration, so that cost must be factored into any cost-per-test or ROI calculations.
+- Yearly recertification or replacement requirements: As mentioned above, ASTM F2170 requires reusable sensors to undergo annual recertification of their calibration or replacement with a newly certified sensor, so that cost must be factored into any cost-per-test or ROI calculations.

 The reusable Rapid RH® 5.0 Smart Sensor eliminates most of the major disadvantages of reusable RH sensors: